Syria (region): Bilad al-Sham

 The Umayyad Mosque in Damascus, built in 715, is one of the oldest, largest and best preserved mosques in the world.

-The region was annexed to the Rashidun Caliphate after the Muslim victory over the Byzantine Empire at the Battle of Yarmouk, and became known as the province of Bilad al-Sham.
+Between 634–638, the region was annexed to the Rashidun Caliphate after the Muslim victory over the Byzantine Empire at the Battle of Yarmouk, and became known as the province of Bilad al-Sham.
 During the Umayyad Caliphate, the Shām was divided into five junds or military districts.
 They were Jund Dimashq (for the area of Damascus), Jund Ḥimṣ (for the area of Homs), Jund Filasṭīn for the area around Tiberias (a city in northern Palestine) and Jund al-Urdunn for the area around Ramla (a newly-established city in southern Palestine).
 Later Jund Qinnasrîn was created out of part of Jund Hims.
 The city of Damascus was the capital of the Umayyad Caliphate, until the rise of the Abbasid Caliphate.
 This period was considered a rapid re-Semitization period and usage of Arabic language after a long period of Hellenization and the usage of Greek language.

 Ottoman Syria

-In the later ages of the Ottoman times, it was divided into wilayahs or sub-provinces the borders of which and the choice of cities as seats of government within them varied over time.
+In 1516 the region was conquered by the Ottoman empire, in the later ages of the Ottoman times, it was divided into wilayahs or sub-provinces the borders of which and the choice of cities as seats of government within them varied over time.
 The vilayets or sub-provinces of Aleppo, Damascus, and Beirut, in addition to the two special districts of Mount Lebanon and Jerusalem.
 Aleppo consisted of northern modern-day Syria plus parts of southern Turkey, Damascus covered southern Syria and modern-day Jordan, Beirut covered Lebanon and the Syrian coast from the port-city of Latakia southward to the Galilee, while Jerusalem consisted of the land south of the Galilee and west of the Jordan River and the Wadi Arabah.

 Although the region's population was dominated by Sunni Muslims, it also contained sizable populations of Shi'ite, Alawite and Ismaili Muslims, Syriac Orthodox, Maronite, Greek Orthodox, Roman Catholics and Melkite Christians, Jews and Druze.

+Major urban centers such as Damascus, Aleppo, and Beirut continued to serve as regional hubs after the end of Ottoman rule.
+These cities maintained economic and social ties with each other and with surrounding hinterlands.
+This illustrates how older networks persisted alongside the emergence of new political borders under the French and British mandates.
+Moreover, cities were not simply absorbed into nation-states.
+Rather, they functioned as enduring nodes of regional integration and helped define regional order.